PartiPirate/radio-adder/README.md

 - **error** : just error
 - **short** : just short info for each music file (tag state, db state) + error
 - **all** : all details.

-### tagVersion

-The tag version, if you change this value, all old files are re tag.

 ### acoustIDToken